MicrosoftDocs/dynamics365-guidance/guidance/business-processes/glossary.md

 ### Asset decommissioning

 Asset decommissioning refers to the process of formally retiring and stopping the use of an asset.
-Organizations typically initiate decommissioning process when an asset reaches the end of its useful life or when it is no longer needed.
+Organizations typically initiate the decommissioning process when an asset reaches the end of its useful life or when it is no longer needed.
 To avoid any regulatory or compliance issues the assets should be clearly disposed of by the organization.

 ### Asset disposal

 Asset disposal refers to the process of removing assets from an organization.
-This includes selling, recycling or scrapping assets that have reached the end of life and no longer align with business goals or have become out-of-date due to technological advancements.
+This includes selling, recycling, or scrapping assets that have reached the end of life and no longer align with business goals or have become out-of-date due to technological advancements.

 ### Asset insurance